 Writing on a Wiki

-This page in a nutshell: A primer about contributing to a wiki for college writers.
+TL;DR: A primer about contributing to a wiki for college writers.
 This article addresses using MediaWiki specifically.

 Wikis have been around for a while, and they are extremely popular for groups sharing a knowledge base or creating one from scratch.
 They are the encyclopedias of the digital age, encompassing general knowledge like Wikipedia, or more specific knowledge like A Wiki of Fire and Ice devoted to the George R. R. Martin cycle of novels — even this web site uses a wiki platform.
 Since they allow for easy and open editing, wikis might be one of the best experiments in the democratization of knowledge thus far seen in the digital age.